Matisse show in London to display works Picasso envied

 “It is quite simply the most important exhibition of this phase of Matisse’s work that has ever been staged and, I think, will ever be staged,” Nicholas Serota, the director of the Tate, told a news conference on Friday.

-Previous retrospectives in the 1970s in Detroit and about a decade ago in Frankfurt brought together about 60 of the cutouts, which became the “Fauvist” painter’s favorite medium in his old age.
+Previous retrospectives in the 1970s in Detroit and about a decade ago in Frankfurt brought together about 60 of the cutouts, which became the “Fauvist” painter’s favourite medium in his old age.

 The new show include nudes, mock-ups of stained glass windows for the Chapel of the Rosary in Vence, France, circus scenes and a set of studies for a book that was eventually called “Jazz”.
 Many are made entirely of pieces of paper, sometimes mounted on another sheet of paper and then on canvas.